 - Series Arc: Arc along the same conductor at connections.

 - Parallel Arc: Arc between hot and neutral conductor or between the hot and ground conductor.

-- All electrical systems should have an electrical inspection if the home is older than 40 years or has had a major addition, renovation or large appliance added.
+- All electrical systems need an electrical inspection.
+In particular, if the home is older than 40 years or recently added a major addition, renovation or large appliance.

 For more information about preventing electrical fires, then here are a few more tips, which are part of the Homeowner’s Guide to Preventing Electrical Fires.

 At SolvIt, we tend to think we provide excellent electrical services and peace of mind for our customers that the job will be done right.
 We stand behind our techs and work, but understand we might not be the best fit for everyone.

 However, it is always best to hire an electrical contractor to help you perform a safety check in your home.
 Hiring a professional trained on the electrical safety equipment provides reassurances for protecting your families safety.